MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 ### Microsoft Edge

 - If you have Windows Admin Center deployed as a service and you're using Microsoft Edge as your browser, connecting your gateway to Azure may fail after spawning a new browser window.
 Try to work around this issue by adding `https://login.microsoftonline.com`, `https://login.live.com`, the URL of your gateway as trusted sites and allowed sites for pop-up blocker settings on your client-side browser.
-For more guidance on fixing this in the [troubleshooting guide](troubleshooting.md#azure-features-dont-work-properly-in-microsoft-edge).
+To resolve this issue, see [Azure features don't work properly in Microsoft Edge](troubleshooting.md#azure-features-dont-work-properly-in-microsoft-edge).
 [17990376]

 ### Google Chrome